2004–05 Stanford Cardinal men's basketball team

 The 2004–05 Stanford Cardinal men's basketball team represented Stanford University in the 2004–05 NCAA Division I men's basketball season.
 It was Trent Johnson's first season with the Cardinal after Mike Montgomery left to join the NBA Golden State Warriors.
 The Cardinal were a member of the Pacific-10 Conference.
+Stanford finished with an overall record of 18–13 (11–7 Pac-10) In the NCAA Tournament they lost to Mississippi State 93–70.

 Previous season

-The Cardinal finished the 2003-04 season 30-2 and ranked as high as #1.
-In Pac-10 play they finished 17-1, only losing to Washington in the last game of the regular season.
+The Cardinal finished the 2003–04 season 30–2 and ranked as high as #1.
+In Pac-10 play they finished 17–1, only losing to Washington in the last game of the regular season.
 The Cardinal won the Pac-10 tournament defeating Washington State, next Oregon, and in the Finals a revenge win over Washington.

 After finishing the regular season and Pac-10 Tournament with only one loss, the Cardinal punched their ticket to the NCAA tournament after winning their tournament.
 In the NCAA Tournament they received a #1 seed in the Phoenix region facing off against the Southland Conference tournament champion UTSA.
-In the second round they faced the Alabama but lost to them 70-67.
+In the second round they faced Alabama but lost to them 70–67.